-On the other hand, we show that bubbles can be productive in two different cases: when the income obtained by the middle age individuals is sufficiently large and when it is sufficiently small.3 In the first case, bubbles are used to transfer consumption from the middle age period to the other two periods of life.
-Young agents are short sellers of the bubble.
-The larger wealth obtained by the young individuals is invested in productive capital and, hence, the bubble is productive.
-In the second case, the bubble is used to transfer consumption from the young and the old periods of life to the middle age period.
-In this case, middle age households are short sellers of the bubble.
-Young individuals increase savings to compensate the reduction that the bubble causes on the level of consumption in the last period of life.
-Part of the increase in savings is invested in productive capital, which explains that the bubble is productive.
+On the other hand, we show that bubbles can be productive in two different cases: when the income obtained by the middle-aged individuals is sufficiently large and when it is sufficiently small.4 In the first case, young individuals are short sellers of the bubble, which is used to transfer consumption from the middleaged period to the other two periods of life.
+This transfer reduces the cost of investment, in terms of marginal utility and, hence, young individuals increase productive investment.
+This explains that the bubble is productive.
+In the second case, the middle-aged individuals obtain a small fraction of income and the bubble is used to transfer consumption from the young and the old periods of life to the middle-aged period.
+In this case, middle-aged households are short sellers of the bubble.
+As a consequence, the marginal utility of consumption of the middle-aged individuals decreases, which increases the relative benefit, in terms of marginal utility, of the investment in the productive asset.
+This explains that the bubble is productive in this second case.
+At this point, it is important to highlight that this last mechanism is different from the existing literature where the bubble is productive only when it provides liquidities to the young investor.